Leo Cushley: Episcopal appointment

 On 24 July 2013 Cushley was appointed as the Archbishop of St Andrews and Edinburgh, less than a year after Cardinal O'Brien resigned over sexual misconduct.
 On appointment, Cushley stated:

 Cushley was consecrated and installed on 21 September, the Feast of Saint Matthew, where the principal consecrators were Cardinal James Michael Harvey of the Basilica of Saint Paul Outside the Walls; the Papal Nuncio, Antonio Mennini; and Archbishop Philip Tartaglia of Glasgow.

 Cushley's assistant responded to one victim of child sex abuse with, "While the archbishop sympathises with your situation, he regrets that he is unable to assist you."

 Under guidance from the Vatican's Congregation for the Doctrine of the Faith, Cushley banned theologian Tina Beattie from lecturing to a lay Catholic group, the Newman Society, saying that "Beattie was known frequently to have called into question the church’s teaching".

 In Lent 2015, Cushley outlined his vision for the future of the archdiocese in a pastoral letter entitled "We Have Found the Messiah".
 The document's stated aim was to "respond to the mission entrusted to him [Cushley] by Pope Francis: to bring the joy of the Gospel to contemporary society."

 Following the publication of the letter, Cushley embarked upon 32 public meetings across the Archdiocese to discuss his ideas, which include the possibility of creating larger parish units through either mergers or closures.

 Cushley planned to restart a dormant office dealing with poor and marginalised people.
-He noted that Francis wants more done for poor people.
-Cushley wanted to find out fast what the archdiocese does for destitute people, unemployed people, drug addicts and others who are traditionally helped.
+He said that Pope Francis wanted more to be done for poor people.
+Cushley wanted to quickly find out what the archdiocese does for destitute people, unemployed people, drug addicts and others who are traditionally helped.
 Cushley wanted to see if improvements were possible.

-In February 2015 Cushley came under attack in an op-ed article published in the Observer newspaper which noted that the Catholic Church in Scotland had not corporately joined Churches' Mutual Credit Union, a new credit union co-founded by other Scottish Christian denominations.
+In February 2015 Cushley was criticised in an op-ed article published in The Observer newspaper which noted that the Catholic Church in Scotland had not corporately joined Churches' Mutual Credit Union, a new credit union co-founded by other Scottish Christian denominations.
 It also called upon Cushley to sell his official residence, St Benet's, to provide funds for poor people.

-In November 2022 the Scotsman reported that Cushley had been accused of "deliberate financial mismanagement".
+In November 2022 The Scotsman reported that Cushley had been accused of "deliberate financial mismanagement".
 He was also accused of using "authoritarian" language to gain money from parishioners within his diocese.
+The Office of the Scottish Charities Regulator (OSCR) later confirmed that no financial mismanagement had taken place and commended the Trustees of the Archdiocese for their work in seeking to "dispel various misunderstandings" regarding the Aged & Infirm Clergy Fund of the Archdiocese.

+Cushley is the Grand Prior of the Scotland Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.